-5. Data Framing and Securing
+5. Data framing and securing

 The format for media transport is RTP [RFC3550].
-Implementation of the Secure Real-time Transport Protocol (SRTP) [RFC3711] is REQUIRED for all implementations.
+Implementation of SRTP [RFC3711] is REQUIRED for all implementations.

 The detailed considerations for usage of functions from RTP and SRTP are given in [RFCDDDD].
 The security considerations for the WebRTC use case are in [RFCYYYY], and the resulting security functions are described in [RFCZZZZ].